 Carrots and Cream Cheese

-How to Make Pastéis de Nata
+Video: How to Make Pasteis de Nata

-The delightful and charming London pastry queen Cupcake Jemma uses my recipe to make her delicious Portuguese custard tarts.
+The delightful and charming London pastry queen Cupcake Jemma uses my recipe to make delicious Portuguese custard tarts.

 Three pasteis de nata on a slate background sprinkled with powder sugar.